About Us

 This dedicated group includes:

-Julie Fruehauf, Mary Anderson-Petroske, Meredith Johnson, and Julie Urban.
+Julie Fruehauf, Mary Anderson-Petroske, and Meredith Johnson.

 The Mentor North Governance Committee is actively seeking new members for our Board of Directors.
 We aim to have a diverse board with 1/3 representation from constituents (families/mentors), 1/3 from the business community, and 1/3 from stakeholders, such as youth-serving agencies and educators.
 We're looking for individuals with a wide range of professional and lived experience.